Azure/AzureStackHCI-EvalGuide/nested/steps/2b_ManagementInfraPS.md

 1. Create the DC01 VM using PowerShell
 2. Complete the Out of Box Experience (OOBE)
-3. Configure the domain controller with AD, DNS and DHCP roles, all using PowerShell
+3. Configure the domain controller with AD and DNS roles, all using PowerShell

 For speed, we'll use PowerShell to configure as much as we can, but if you have experience with creating virtualized domain controllers using the Hyper-V Manager GUI, feel free to take that approach.